VueGWT/vue-gwt/docs-source/book/introduction/composing-with-components.md

 ## Creating a Child Component

 Let's create a child Component called `TodoComponent`.
-We will then instantiate this component in our `DemoComponent`.
+We will then instantiate this component in an `Example7Component`.

 This Component will display a simple message.

 ***TodoComponent.java***

-We first create a Class like for our `DemoComponent`.
+We first create a Class like for our previous examples.

 ```java
 @JsType